Welcome To The Christianity Portal

 Introduction

-Christianity is an Abrahamic monotheistic religion based on the life and teachings of Jesus of Nazareth.
-It is the world's largest and most widespread religion with roughly 2.4 billion followers representing one-third of the global population.
-Its adherents, known as Christians, are estimated to make up a majority of the population in 157 countries and territories, and believe that Jesus is the Son of God, whose coming as the Messiah was prophesied in the Hebrew Bible (called the Old Testament in Christianity) and chronicled in the New Testament.
+Christianity (/krɪsiˈænɪti/ or /krɪstiˈænɪti/) is an Abrahamic monotheistic religion based on the life and teachings of Jesus.
+It is the world's largest and most widespread religion with roughly 2.4 billion followers, comprising around 31.2% of the world population.
+Its adherents, known as Christians, are estimated to make up a majority of the population in 157 countries and territories.
+Christians believe that Jesus is the Son of God, whose coming as the Messiah was prophesied in the Hebrew Bible (called the Old Testament in Christianity) and chronicled in the New Testament.

 This is a Featured article, which represents some of the best content on English Wikipedia.